“The only time you should ever look back is to see how far you’ve come…”

 With that said, just because it gets harder doesn’t mean that this lesson is no longer valid as one part ways with their 20s.

 I’ve come to believe that taking risks and doing things that defy our fears is something that we need to continuously do in order to live our best lives and become the person that we truly are meant to be.

 As Mark Twain said “Twenty years from now, you will be more disappointed by the things that you didn’t do than by the things that you did do.
 So throw off the bowlines.
 Sail away from safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”

 Admittedly, this idea sounds downright selfish when written out let alone said out loud but I’ve come to find out that it is anything but.

-In order to be our best selves and offer meaningful contribution to our loved ones and our community, it is imperative that we make sure that we tend our needs first.
+In order to be our best selves and offer meaningful contributions to our loved ones and our community, it is imperative that we make sure that we tend to our needs first.